hud-turn/school/C#/Fall 2021/README.md

 Make sure that you do not accept any numbers less than 0, if a user enters a number that is less than 0 then ask him again.
 Once the user enters all 10 numbers, find and print out the median.

-How to calculate the Median
+How to calculate the Median:
 The median is the middle score of a distribution.
 To calculate the median Arrange your numbers in numerical order.
 Count how many numbers you have.